samuelchen4/Fulhaus-Back-End-Challenge/README.md

 ### POST

-Inserts a new acronym document into collection
+Inserts a new acronym document into collection.

 ### PATCH

-Updates the acronym name for document based on the id
+Updates the acronym name for document based on the id.

 ### DELETE

-deletes a document based on id
+deletes a document based on id.